HyperGAN/hyperchamber/README.md

 * If values is an array, config[name] will be set to one element in that array.
 * If values is a scalar, config[name] will always be set to that scalar
-* If values is a scalar, config[name] will always be set to that scalar

 ```python
   hc.configs(n)